beyonddream/snowid/README.md

 ## API/Usage

-Two main functions are provided:
+Two main functions to generate id are provided:

-1)
+A)
 ```c
 /**
 * Attempts to set `dest_as_binary` with a 128-bit id (represented as byte array). * Return true if operation succeeds.
 */
 bool snow_get_id_as_binary(snow_id_binary_t dest_as_binary);
 ```
-2)
+B)
 ```c
 /**
 * Attempts to set `dest` with a `struct snow_id` that consists of individual